OSHAYE/curriculum2016/year1/units/unit1/projects/project1/README.md

 ##Estimated Completion Time
 This project should take one 45 minute period to complete.
 Projects may take more or less time depending on students' needs.

+##Teacher Pro Tips

+* Today will be the first day to introduce the students to the daily session doc (bit.ly/ScriptEd).
+The lead teacher must update the document and have students navigate to the link at the beginning of class.

 <br>